1400 North Outer Line Drive

 King of Prussia, PA 19406

 The park is conveniently located off of U.S. Route 422.
-The main entrance to the park is at the intersection of State Route 23 and North Gulph Road.
+The main entrance to the park, including the Visitor Center, is at the intersection of State Route 23 and North Gulph Road.

 - From the Pennsylvania Turnpike, take Exit 326.